Edge

 Later branded as BOB, the Bank of Solutions, Bank of The Bahamas became synonymous with creating firsts in local retail banking: the first to introduce VISA gift and prepaid cards, the first local bank with comprehensive online banking and the first to offer e-mail and text alerts to notify customers of deposits, withdrawals, loan payment or other activity on their accounts.
 Its ATMS became the first 24/7 banking facilities in The Bahamas to offer a number of features including instructions in Braille and non-envelope deposit capability with immediate value for cash deposits.

 Though relatively young, Bank of The Bahamas grew through acquisitions including the assets of Workers Bank Limited (2001) and the mortgage portfolio of Citibank (2007).
 In September 2016, the Bank’s $40,000,000 Rights Offering was fully subscribed and in December of the same year the Bank offered a private placement of $30,000,000 at 3.125% Fixed Rate Perpetual Contingent Convertible Bonds (“CoCo”) to accredited investors only.
 This private placement was offered in three tranches of $10,000,000 each.
 The first tranche was subscribed by and issued to the Government as at December 31, 2016.
 The offering closed on February 28, 2017 and effective June 30, 2017, the bond was converted to 6,756,756 voting common shares.
-As at June 30, 2021, the Bank’s total assets stood at $903 million and total equity was $158.5 million.
+As at June 30, 2025, the Bank’s total assets stood at $1.1 Billion and total equity was $228.5 million.

 Loading...